luizconrado/weisshausinvesetment/README.md

 # Git deployment

+## PR
 1. Create a new PR with related components to deploy
-2. On Create of PR code package check will occurs with production org
+2. On Create of PR,package check will occurs with production org
-3. on successfully merge it will be deployed to production org

-## Specify Test class to run as comma separated values in pr
+### Specify Test class to run as comma separated values in pr

     Apex::[ConstantTest]::Apex

-## Specify all as value to run all local tests
+### Specify all as value to run all local tests

     Apex::[all]::Apex

+## Push to master
+1. On push comment add "[Deploy]" in comment to mark it as deployment
+2. in case summary add Apex::[T]::Apex to run specific class during deployment

+3. on successfully merge it will be deployed to production org